Your first visit to Heritage Farm and Museum in Huntington, West Virginia can be overwhelming because there is SO MUCH to see and do!

 What’s nice is that it makes it so that adults and kids can experience an adventure together even if they chose a different bridge because they both end up at the treehouse.

-If you choose to take the more adventurous route you’ll appreciate that you don’t have to crawl through the rope net tunnel.
+If you choose the more adventurous route you’ll appreciate that you don’t have to crawl through the rope net tunnel.

-There is plenty of room for an adult to stand as they pass through which also makes it easier to follow closely behind younger kids.
+There is plenty of room for adults to stand as they pass through the tunnel, making it easier to follow closely behind younger kids.

 Explore the Treehouse

-Inside the treehouse, you have a few educational components and a photo opp.
+You have a few educational components and a photo opp inside the treehouse.

-Guests can enjoy the views of the farm from the treehouse and there are several binoculars available for guests to use to take a closer look at the surrounding nature.
+Guests can enjoy the views of the farm from the treehouse.
+Several binoculars are available for guests to look closer at the surrounding nature.

 After you walk through the treehouse you’ll want to stop and enjoy the views from the Eagle’s nest that’s the same size as an average eagle’s nest.